 Go has native support for complex numbers.
-If you use them you need a variable of the type complex128 (64 bit imaginary part).
-If you want something smaller there is complex64
+To use them you need a variable of type complex128 (64 bit real and imaginary parts) or complex64 (32 bit real and imaginary parts).

-- for a 32 bits imaginary part.
 Complex numbers are written as re + imi, where re is the real part, im is the imaginary part and i is the literal 'i' ($\sqrt{-1}$).
 An example of using complex numbers: